rip1s/vmware_escape/README.md

 * Failing to heap manipulation causes host process crash.
 * Not quite elaborate because I'm not good at doing heap "fengshui" on winows LFH.

+# FAQ

+> Q: Error in reboot vmware after exploit or crash process.

+> A: Just remove *.lck folder in your vm directory or wait a while and have a coffee :)

 ![](https://raw.githubusercontent.com/unamer/vmware_escape/master/exp.gif)